luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **24 December** Letter from Bismarck to Goltz, see below.

-**24 December** Saxon and Hanoverian troops entered Holstein and Lauenburg.
+**24 December** **Saxon and Hanoverian troops entered Holstein and Lauenburg**.
 Danish troops withdrew on advice from Britain and Russia.
 (EF says this was 23rd.)

 **25 December** Russell-Buchanan: ask Bismarck on what basis the Diet has the right to decide the Duke of Holstein?

-## 26 December British ambassador at Frankfurt warned that England, France, Russia and Sweden had recognised Christian IX as king of all the components of the Danish monarchy and warned of
+**26 December** British ambassador at Frankfurt warned that England, France, Russia and Sweden had recognised Christian IX as king of all the components of the Danish monarchy and warned of 'serious complications' if the Diet were to breach the Treaty, but there should be a conference in London and the Diet should be represented.

-# Document History

-# Document History

-'serious complications' if the Diet were to breach the Treaty, but there should be a conference in London and the Diet should be represented.

 **26 December** Buchanan-Russell: Bismarck suggests that in Germany people think Britain won't intervene, therefore Britain 'should use the strongest language compatible with diplomatic forms, to convince [the German people] and more particularly the people of the Northern Sea-board that they are following a course which may expose their coasts to a blockade by a British Fleet...
 [Britain] should let the people of Germany know the risk they are incurring'.
 NB.
-Bismarck also pointed out to Buchanan that Britain should not let it be known that he, Bismarck, was urging such action or else he would have to act publicly in such a way to contradict any British leaks.
-(This is a nice example of the deep, subtle, and dishonest moves he made.
+Bismarck also pointed out to Buchanan that Britain should not let it be known that he, Bismarck, was urging such action or else he would have to act publicly in such a way to contradict any British leaks. (**This is a nice example of the deep, subtle, and dishonest moves he made**.
 He was 1) trying indirectly to get the Danes to resist, by using British threats to mislead them as to their true situation, 2) while fooling London about his true goals (pretending he just wanted the issue to go away and was respecting international law) and 3) using aggressive British language to manipulate both his own King and the other Powers.
 NB. the leak to the press of 1 January 1864 (a week later) and his comments to Beust in August 1865 about his indirect manipulation of Denmark.)

 **28 December** The Austrian and Prussian envoys proposed to the Bund that Schleswig also be temporarily occupied as a guarantee of the Danes fulfilling legal obligations but soon clear would not get a majority.
 Voted down on 14 January.